Illness & Exclusion Policy

 Prevention Practices

-Daily health checks, handwashing, enhanced cleaning/sanitizing, good ventilation and outdoor time, 100% nut-free kitchen, and ECE-led supervision.
+Daily health checks, supervised handwashing, enhanced cleaning and sanitizing, proper ventilation, regular outdoor time, a 100% nut-free kitchen, and ECE-led supervision support a healthy environment.

 Licensing & Compliance

-Policies align with B.C.
-Child Care Licensing Regulation and Fraser Health.
-Reviewed annually; latest update September 18, 2025.
+Our policies align with the B.C.
+Child Care Licensing Regulation and Fraser Health requirements.
+Policies are reviewed annually; last updated September 18, 2025.

 1. Notifying the Centre of Absences